Key Take-aways

 In 2024, patient out-of-pocket costs reached $98 billion, a $6 billion jump largely driven by specialty medications.
 While the advancement of these drugs brings enormous medical benefits, both patients and plan sponsors face an urgent affordability challenge.

-Despite growing adoption, international sourcing faces several misconceptions.
-Here are five common barriers — and the facts that counter them:
+Despite growing adoption, international sourcing faces some common misconceptions.
+We lay out these misconception alongside the facts that counter them:

 When employers and brokers collaborate, international sourcing can yield substantial and immediate savings — often with just a few patients enrolled.
 Key best practices include: